 All the delicious sounding food in the Land of Goodies from The Magic Faraway Tree by Enid Blyton.
 I remember reading that as a small child and thinking it sounded so luxurious, including Dick (or ‘Rick’ as he was renamed in modern versions) eating the door knocker off a resident’s house..

 (this clip is 8 minutes and leads the gang to the land of Toys, not Goodies as they were expecting).

 I just finished reading Before She Ignites by Jodi Meadows and it stars a girl with OCD so she mentioned pretty much everything she eats, and some of the life of luxury stuff sounded so good, especially in comparison to the prison food and starvation.
 Sorry, no clip for this one as the book as only published this year.

-A lover of kittens and all things sparkly, Nemo has a degree in English Literature and specialises in reviewing contemporary, paranormal, historical, sci-fi and fantasy Young Adult fiction.
+A lover of kittens and all things sparkly, Nemo has a degree in English Literature and specialises in reviewing contemporary, paranormal, mystery, historical, sci-fi and fantasy Young Adult fiction.
 She especially loves novels about princesses, strong female friendships, magical powers, healing, and assassins.